Austin, Texas: Religion

-According to Sperling's BestPlaces, 52.4% of Austin's population identified as religious in 2018.
+In 2018, 52.4% of Austin's population identified as religious.
 The majority of Austinites identified themselves as Christians; about 25.2% of the population claimed affiliation with the Catholic Church.
 The city's Catholic population is served by the Roman Catholic Diocese of Austin, headquartered at the Cathedral of Saint Mary.
 Nationwide, 23% of Americans identified as Catholic in 2016.

 Other significant Christian groups in Austin include Baptists (8.7%), followed by Methodists (4.3%), Latter-day Saints (1.5%), Episcopalians or Anglicans (1.0%), Lutherans (0.8%), Presbyterians (0.6%), Pentecostals (0.3%), and other Christians such as the Disciples of Christ and Eastern Orthodox Church (7.1%).

-The second largest religion Austinites identify with is Islam (1.7%); roughly 0.8% of Americans nationwide claimed affiliation with the Islamic faith.
+In 2018, 1.7% of Austin's population were Muslims, when 0.8% of Americans nationwide claimed affiliation with the Islamic faith.
 The dominant branch of Islam is Sunni Islam.
 Established in 1977, the largest mosque in Austin is the Islamic Center of Greater Austin.
 The community is affiliated with the Islamic Society of North America.
-Judaism forms less than 0.1% of the religious demographic in Austin.
+In 2018, Judaism formed less than 0.1% of the religious demographic in Austin.
 Orthodox, Reform, and Conservative congregations are present in the community.

-The same study says that eastern faiths including Buddhism and Hinduism made up 0.9% of the city's religious population.
+Eastern faiths including Buddhism and Hinduism made up 0.9% of Austin's religious population.
 Several Hindu temples exist in the Austin Metropolitan area with the most notable one being Radha Madhav Dham.
-In addition to those religious groups, Austin is also home to an active secular humanist community, hosting nationwide television shows and charity work.
+Austin is also home to an active secular humanist community, hosting nationwide television shows and charity work.